in printfrom | the GuardianThe quirky hobbies of the tech elite

 date: April 2016

-read | story
+read | feature story

 presented by

-tag line: The world’s leading liberal voice
+banner: The world’s leading liberal voice.

 banner: available for everyone + funded by readers